Xiche/daq_odp/README.md

 Supported DAQ variables:

-    debug - Enable some additional debugging output printed to stdout. mode=<burst|sched> - Configure the mode for sending and receiving packets to either use the pktio instances directly (burst) or use the OpenDataPlane scheduler and queues (sched - Default).
+    debug - Enable some additional debugging output printed to stdout. mode=<burst|scheduled> - Configure the mode for sending and receiving packets to either use the pktio instances directly (burst) or use the OpenDataPlane scheduler and queues (scheduled - Default).
 Currently, if you select burst handling, the DAQ timeout value will be ignored.

 Example:

-    ./snort -Q --daq-dir /usr/local/lib/daq --daq odp --daq-var mode=sched --daq-var debug -i eth1,eth2,eth3,eth4
+    ./snort -Q --daq-dir /usr/local/lib/daq --daq odp --daq-var mode=scheduled --daq-var debug -i eth1,eth2,eth3,eth4

 This will start Snort in inline mode direcly pairing eth1<->eth2 and eth3<->eth4 for traffic forwarding.
 Additional debug output will be enabled and it will handle packets using the ODP scheduler.